p2p-today/p2p-project/README.md

 This is an extension of the above network.
 It inherits all of the message sending properties, while also syncronizing a local dictionary-like object.

-The only limitation is that it can only have string-like keys and values.
+The only limitation is that it can only have string-like keys.
 There is also an optional "leasing" system, which is enabled by default.
 This means that a user can own a particular key for a period of time.

 Currently there is an implementation in [Python](https://dev-docs.p2p.today/python/sync) and [Javascript](https://dev-docs.p2p.today/javascript/sync).
 More tractable documentation can be found in their tutorial sections.
 Protocol specifications are in progress.